Bus ride times¶

 ax.figure.tight_layout()

-Distribution of ride times by direction¶
+Distribution of entry time by direction¶

 ax: plt.Axes = sb.histplot(data=trip, x="hour_Enter", hue="Direction", binwidth=0.5)